 Solemnity of the Nativity of Saint John the Baptist*

-Art for this post on the Solemnity of the Nativity of John the Baptist: Birth of John the Baptist, Jacobo Pontormo, 1526, PD-US author’s life plus 100 years or less, PD-Worldwide, Wikimedia Commons.
+Art for this post on the Solemnity of the Nativity of Saint John the Baptist: Nacimiento de San Juan Bautista (Birth of Saint John the Baptist), Bartolomé Esteban Murillo, circa 1655, PD-US author’s term of life plus 100 years or less, Wikimedia Commons.